 The term giant is sometimes used when describing nevi.
 A giant nevus covers a very large part of the body, usually involves the torso, and is usually accompanied by a number of satellite nevi.
 Satellite nevi (or just satellites) are smaller melanocytic nevi.
 When a child is born with a giant nevus, it is common for satellite nevi to be present at birth.
 It is also common for satellite nevi to appear after birth.
 Sometimes during diagnosis, doctors may use a large number of satellites to support their diagnosis of a large or giant congenital melanocytic nevus (cmn).
 Sometimes a nevus can look like a large mole or a large birthmark.
 To see a chart showing nevus classification, click here.

 Congenital simply means that it is present at birth.
 Sometimes people get confused about the difference between congenital and hereditary.
 Hereditary means you get if from your parents and/or pass it along to your kids.
 There is no evidence that congenital nevi are hereditary.
 We know of cases of identical twins, where one child has a large nevus and the other does not.
 We know of no cases where identical twins both have a large nevus.

 Melanocytic means that it is pigment-based.
 Melanin is the pigment found in human skin.
 Normally, melanin is distributed fairly evenly throughout the skin.
 Congenital Melanocytic Nevi (CMN), on the other hand, are made up of pigment-producing cells called nevomelanocytes.
 These cells are not evenly distributed.
 When many nevomelanocytes are clumped together, they can result in moles on the skin because of the higher concentration of melanin (pigment).

-Nevus (also spelled naevus; plural nevi) in the broad sense, means birthmark and can be used to describe virtually any mole or birthmark.
+Nevus (also spelled naevus; plural nevi or naevi) in the broad sense, means birthmark and can be used to describe virtually any mole or birthmark.
 On this website, when you see the word "nevus", it generally refers to LCMN.